Atahar08/Knowledge-Representation/Knowledge-Representation-main/README.md

 ---

 ## Overview
-This project models a simple *Clue*-style game, where the AI needs to deduce:
-- Which character committed the crime
-- Where the crime happened
-- What weapon was used
+The AI must determine which character committed the act, where the crime occurred, and what weapon was used in this project's model of a straightforward *Clue*-style game.

-The game rules and facts are represented using propositional logic, allowing the AI to make inferences and solve the puzzle.
-The project can be extended to solve various logic-based puzzles beyond this example.
+Propositional logic is used to represent the facts and game rules, enabling the AI to draw conclusions and solve the challenge.
+Beyond this example, the project can be expanded to tackle other logic-based challenges.

 ---